alokinfo30/authtoken/README.md

 => OAuth using google api libraries
     a) **FrontEnd**: In oAuthurl, getUser, OauthClient, updateoath pages
     b) **BackEnd** In oAuthurl, Callback  pages

+ Three Main Authentication Strategy Classes

+  1 )   The knowledge test
+  2 )   The ownership test
+  3 )   The biological test

+Knowledge-Based Authentication

+Verifying users' identities based on whether or not they know something

+  • A password
+  ● A PIN
+  • ● A security question

+Main Problems with Knowledge-Based Authentication
+  • Reliant on the strength of the password
+  • Can be guessable or searchable

+Ownership-Based Authentication
+Verifying users' identities based on whether or not they have something:

+    An email address
+  ● A mobile phone
+  ● An OTP fob or app

+Main Problems with Ownership-Based Authentication
+  • Some rely indirectly on knowledge-based strategies (that is, someone could guess your email password)
+    Physical devices can be stolen
+    Physical devices can be lost

+Two-Factor Authentication
+Combines more than one authentication method usually knowledge based and ownership based

+=> authenticator app or methods

+IP & Location Based Authentication

+Biological-Based Authentication
+Verifying users' identities based on hard-to-fake biological characteristics ● Facial recognition
+  ● Fingerprint readers
+  ● Eye scans